• Skip to primary navigation

 Ashley Carroll

 Ashely Carroll is a Fundraising Specialist at RallyUp.
-She has dedicated her career to helping charities and causes she cares about.
+Ashley has dedicated her career to helping charities and causes she cares about.
 After working in nonprofit education for a decade, she joined RallyUp.
 As a Fundraising Specialist, she loves hearing people's stories and helping their organizations thrive.
-She's working toward a personal goal of completing the Triple Crown of Hiking!
+Ashley’s here to make sure everyone is comfortable and confident using the RallyUp software and getting the most out of every fundraiser!

 Footer